cfw-guide/dsi.cfw.guide/_pages/en_US/h2testw-(windows).md

 ### Instructions

-1. Copy `h2testw.exe` from the h2testw `.zip` to your desktop
+1. Extract the h2testw archive anywhere on your computer.
-1. Insert your SD card into your computer
+2. With your SD card inserted into your computer, run `h2testw.exe`
-1. Run `h2testw.exe`
-1. Select "English"
+3. Select "English"
-1. Click "Select target"
+4. Click "Select target"
-1. Select your SD card's drive letter
+5. Select your SD card's drive letter
-1. Ensure "all available space" is selected
+6. Ensure "all available space" is selected
-1. Click "Write + Verify"
+7. Click "Write + Verify"
-1. Wait until the process is completed
+- Wait until the process is completed

 ___